mukesh-kk/website/src/routes/blog/building-cloud-dev-assistants-with-gpt-4-on-gitpod.md

 ## Building Knowledge Databases with Pinecone and Temporal Workflows

-Temporal is a platform for orchestrating the running of workflows that may fail, in a way that they will automatically retry, deal with unreliable network connections, and resume from failed states.
+Temporal is a platform for orchestrating the [running of workflows](https://docs.temporal.io/temporal#temporal-application) that may fail, in a way that they will automatically retry, deal with unreliable network connections, and resume from failed states.

+Temporal is different from queues and workers in that it allows you to define your workflows mostly in code, and that it has exception handling built right in to the platform.

+We’ll use a Temporal Workflow for the generation of an augmented dataset to query GPT-4 with.

-We’ll use a Temporal Workflow for the scraping of websites, stripping the webpages of HTML to basic text, and then finally converting the raw text to tokens, posting them to Pinecone to be added to a vector database index.
+A Temporal Workflow will orchestrate the scraping of websites, stripping the webpages of HTML to basic text, and then finally converting the raw text to tokens, posting them to Pinecone to be added to a vector database index.

-From there we’ll ready for search augmentation for our queries we may have for GPT-4.
+From there we’ll ready for search augmentation for our queries for GPT-4.
 Let’s jump in.

 ## Orchestrating Pinecone Workflows in Gitpod with Temporal